gamingwithevets/simu8-frontend/README.md

 # Usage
 When you open the emulator, you can right-click to see the available functions of the emulator.
 These functions were originally from `testcore.c` and reimplemented in Python.

+Note that when single-step mode is disabled, the screen and the memory shown in the data memory viewer may flicker.
+This is because screen data may be grabbed when SimU8's `coreStep` function is running.

 # Images
 This emulator uses images extracted from the ES PLUS emulators.
 To get them, you need to open the emulator EXE (`<model> Emulator.exe`) and DLL (`fxESPLUS_P<num>.dll`) in a program like [7-Zip](https://7-zip.org) or [Resource Hacker](http://angusj.com/resourcehacker).